How to Set Up Bluetooth for a Windows 7 PC

-Bluetooth is fairly simple to use, but it can be a bit confusing to new users.
+Overall, Bluetooth is pretty simple to use, but it can be a bit confusing to new users.
 To connect two Bluetooth devices together, one (or both) of the devices must be “discoverable.”
-The initial Bluetooth connection process is known as “pairing.”
+And this initial Bluetooth connection process is known as “pairing.”

 First, ensure Bluetooth is enabled on your computer.
-Many computers come with Bluetooth support, but it may be disabled by default to save battery power.
-You can often find a button on your laptop’s keyboard that toggles Bluetooth.
+Many laptops come with Bluetooth support, but it may be disabled by default to save battery power.
+Often, you can find a button on your laptop’s keyboard that toggles Bluetooth.
 You might also have an icon in the System Tray at the bottom-right of the screen or an option in your computer manufacturer’s included software.

-If your computer doesn’t have Bluetooth support (which is the case for many desktops), you can buy a cheap Bluetooth adapter – the small adapter plugs into a USB port on your computer.
+If your computer doesn’t have Bluetooth support (which is the case for many desktops), you can buy a cheap Bluetooth adapter .
+This is a small USB dongle that provides Bluetooth access on any machine.

 While Bluetooth is now enabled on both your computer and device, they still can’t see each other.
-To see a Bluetooth device, it must be discoverable – in discoverable mode, your PC or device sends out signals advertising itself.
-This is disabled by default for security purposes – it only needs to be enabled when you’re pairing devices.
+For a Bluetooth device to see another, it must be discoverable.
+In discoverable mode, your PC or device sends out signals advertising itself.
+This is disabled by default for security purposes; it only needs to be enabled when you’re pairing devices.

-You only need to make one of the devices discoverable – either your PC or the device you want to connect will work, but it doesn’t hurt to do it for both.
+You only need to make one of the devices discoverable.
+Doing this for either your PC or the device you want to connect will work, but it doesn’t hurt to do it for both.

-To make your Windows 7 PC discoverable, click the Start button, and select Devices and Printers at the right side of the Start menu.
-Right-click your computer name (or Bluetooth adapter name) in the list of devices and select Bluetooth settings.
+To make your Windows 7 PC discoverable, click the Start button and select Devices and Printers on the right side of the Start menu.
+Then right-click your computer name (or Bluetooth adapter name) in the list of devices and select Bluetooth settings.

 Click the Allow Bluetooth devices to find this computer checkbox in the Bluetooth Settings window, and then click OK.
 Your computer will now be discoverable to other devices.